RikVoorhaar/routing-game/routing-app/LOGGING.md

   - Max file size: 10MB
   - Keeps 5 rotated files
   - Old files are compressed with gzip
+  - **JSON validation**: All log entries are validated before writing to prevent corruption (e.g., from accidental edits)
+  - **Error handling**: Rotation errors are caught and logged to stderr

 The `.logs/` directory is gitignored and created automatically.

+### Corruption Prevention

+The logger includes a JSON validation layer that:
+- Validates each JSON log entry before writing to disk
+- Skips corrupted entries with an error message (helps catch accidental file edits or other corruption)
+- Ensures only valid JSON is written to log files for reliable parsing in Loki/Grafana

 ## Structured Logging Patterns